jimf/es6-promises-talk/README.md

 and [tape][tape].

-To get started with this repo, navigate to any of the example directories and follow the directions specified in the sub-README.
+To get started with this repo, navigate to any of the example directories and follow the directions specified in the respective README.

 ## License